 - Wrap the ends of your green onions in a slightly damp paper towel.
 Then place them inside a plastic bag or storage container.
 Re-moisten the paper towel if it dries out; replace it if it becomes too wet.

 If you have onions lying around that are past their prime, you don't have to throw them out.
 You have other options.
 If you cut off the last inch of each onion, the white part with the roots, and plant it in your garden or a pot on your windowsill, your onions will regrow themselves.
 If you snip off the tops whenever you need green onions but leave the white part with the roots planted in the ground, your onions will grow back yet again.
 You can keep doing this as long as you don't disturb the roots.

 In many places, green onions will even survive the winter.
-It's pretty neat to be able to walk outside for fresh green onions in the middle of December.
-So if you've never tried regrowing green onions, give it a go.
+It's pretty neat to be able to walk outside to pick fresh green onions in the middle of December.
+So if you've never tried regrowing green onions, maybe you can give it a go.
 You'll have your supply for as long as you want, and that's a serious saving if you use green onions a lot in your cooking.

 Now that you know how to keep green onions fresh by storing them properly and also how to keep a full supply in your garden by regrowing them, you're probably going to need some new ideas to help you use up all of those fresh green onions that you have at your disposal.
 Green onion dip mix is a tasty way to use up scallions.
 You can also use your excess green onions to make savory scallion pancakes and bread.
-You can also mix green onions into cream cheese to create your own flavored spread for crackers or artisan bread; it's especially good on rye.
+You can also mix green onions into cream cheese to create your flavored spread for crackers or artisan bread; it's especially good on rye.